zhou-lab/biscuit/README.md

 ##### code for retention-mutation status (field 11 and 17)

-0: mutation to A
+0: mutation to A;

-1: mutation to C
+1: mutation to C;

-2: mutation to G
+2: mutation to G;

-3: mutation to T
+3: mutation to T;

-4: mutation to Y
+4: mutation to Y;

-5: mutation to R
+5: mutation to R;

-6: retention
+6: retention;

-7: conversion
+7: conversion;
-8: reference base
+8: reference base;

 `pileup_cytosine` calls ambiguous alternative allele
 ```Shell